Renée Crespin du Bec: Breisach case

 The Countess performed a less successful mission, the mission of Mazarin, during the time of the Fronde.
 In 1650, the cardinal sent the son-in-law of the Secretary of State for Military Affairs, Michel Le Tellier, the Marquis de Tayade, to replace Charlevoix, the commandant of the fortress Breisach.
 Taking advantage of the difficulties of the government, Charlevoix refused to resign and locked himself in the fortress.
 His actions were a form of rebellion against Mazarin's authority, and the governor of Alsace and Philippsburg, Count d'Harcourt, who himself wanted to take command in Breisach, took a neutral position in the conflict, refusing to help Mazarin.

 The Countess found a way to lure Charlevoix out of the fortress, using his voluptuousness.
 Walking regularly under the walls of the castle in the company of a pretty companion, she caught the attention of Charlevoix.
 Eventually, he was captured by soldiers sitting in ambush but later released after he struck a deal with the Comte d'Harcourt.

 The last mission the Countess de Guébriant received was in 1659, when the negotiations on the conclusion of the Treaty of the Pyrenees between Spain and France were coming to an end.
 In this agreement, Maria Theresa of Spain became the wife of Louis XIV, and Renée de Crespin was appointed her first maid of honor.
-She left Paris for the Spanish border, but died on the way, in Perigueux.
+She left Paris for the Spanish border, but died on the way, in Périgueux.